-Method of administration
+Method of Administration

-Simponi is for subcutaneous use.
-After proper training in subcutaneous injection technique, patients may self-inject if their physician determines that this is appropriate, with medical follow-up as necessary.
-Patients should be instructed to inject the prescribed amount of Simponi according to the comprehensive instructions for use provided in the pack.
+Simponi® is for subcutaneous use.
+After proper training in subcutaneous injection technique, patients may self-inject with Simponi® if their physician determines that this is appropriate, with medical follow-up as necessary.
+Patients should be instructed to inject the full amount of Simponi® according to the comprehensive instructions for administration provided in the package leaflet.
+If multiple injections are required, the injections should be administered at different sites on the body.

-For administration instructions, see section 6.6.
+For preparation and administration instructions, see section 6.6.